SteveJustin1963/tec-SCOPE/README.md

-#### ATtiny84 Quadrature Encoder Implementation
+#### ATtiny84/85 Quadrature Encoder Implementation
+- lets try the ATtiny85 with Quadrature Encoder Implementation for $1, or the 84 if we need more gpios
-am already sick of the LS7366R, lets do it on two attiny85's
+- am already sick of the LS7366R due to the complexity and the high cost and hard to find it, lets do it with two attiny85 or on 84.

-I'll modify the code for a setup using two ATtiny85s, where each chip handles one encoder and communicates via SPI.
-This configuration is much cleaner as it eliminates pin sharing issues.
+- we can just modify the exiting code and  setup using two ATtiny85s, where each chip handles one encoder and communicates as SPI slave.

 Key features of this two-chip solution: